-In the government investigation context, Austin has represented providers, pharmaceutical manufacturers, and other health care companies in investigations and litigation arising under the Anti-Kickback Statute and the False Claims Act investigations and litigation, including qui tam “whistleblower” lawsuits.
-Austin has been involved in investigations conducted by state agencies as well as the Department of Justice and various U.S. Attorney’s Offices.
+In the government investigation context, Austin has represented providers, pharmaceutical manufacturers, and other health care companies in investigations and litigation arising under the Anti-Kickback Statute and the False Claims Act, including qui tam “whistleblower” lawsuits.
+Austin has also been involved in investigations conducted by state agencies as well as the Department of Justice and various US Attorney’s Offices.
 Here, Austin works with company executives and outside consultants to develop and implement robust compliance regimes while minimizing business disruption as much as possible.

 In his regulatory practice, Austin represents investors, owners, operators, and developers of long-term care and senior housing communities.
 He has experience structuring and implementing health care transactions, and he regularly advises clients on health care regulatory, corporate, and legal due diligence.
 He also has experience coordinating change of ownership (CHOW) procedures for state licensure, certificate of need, and Medicare and Medicaid certifications.

 Austin is a proud member of OutFox, ArentFox Schiff’s LGBTQ+ affinity group.